 FHA mortgage insurance features two parts.
 The first is upfront mortgage insurance.
 It may be financed or paid out of pocket.
 It is a yearly premium that is based upon the size of the loan.

 The upfront mortgage insurance rate is 1.75% of the base loan amount.
 The other is a monthly mortgage insurance amount, which is usually .80% of the loan amount.
 The annual premium is broken into 12 payments each year and added to your monthly payment.

 In the News: HUD Secretary, Ben Carson reiterated this week that HUD is still considering reducing the FHA mortgage insurance premium but they need have been struggling getting their nominations through the U.S. Congress.
-We anticipate a MIP reduction in 2018.
+Many mortgage professionals are anticipating a MIP reduction in 2018.

 According to the Department of Urban Development’s FHA Guidelines for MIP:

 All Terms (> 15 years and < or = to 15 years /180 months):

 Annual MIP will be collected until the end of the term, or 30-years, whichever occurs first.